benjiqq/NuBot/docs/SETUP.md

 rpcallowip=<ip_of_machine_running_the_bot>*
 ```

-*NOTE: if you plan using NuBot and NuBits on the same machine, the last parameter can be omitted.
+* NOTE: if you plan using NuBot and NuBits on the same machine, the rpcallowip parameter can be omitted.
 If you plan to run the bot on a different machine, you must authorise remote calls to your Nu client.

 Restart the NuBits client to make changes effective.
 Make sure that the NuBit client controls a public address which received a custodial grant.
 If the NuBits wallet is encrypted with a passphrase, make sure to unlock it, otherwise it won't accept RPC calls to *liquidityinfo*.
 Unlocking the wallet *for minting only* is not enough.